 In early 2022, we carried out a wellbeing survey to gather the views of the HSCP staff and our external partner staff groups to determine what we could provide to support their wellbeing and resilience.
-Based on this, a range of activities and supports have been provided including online Pilates, bespoke mindfulness groups, local staff walking groups and our Spring Kindness Challenge where we nominated and thanked staff who have gone the extra mile.
-The next stage was our summer of wellness with a range of wellbeing sessions and activities for staff, partners and volunteers.
+Based on this a range of activities and supports have been provided including online Pilates, bespoke mindfulness groups, local staff walking groups and our Spring Kindness Challenge where we nominated and thanked staff who have gone the extra mile.
+The next stage includes launching our summer of wellness over the next few months with a range of taster wellbeing sessions for staff, partners and volunteers.